 - Leverage your engagement survey to become a tool that empowers your managers to drive change and engage their team

 - Attract high potentials to sustain your development

 - Monitor your reputation online and off line

 - Evaluate your e-recruitment site

-Due to fast growth and ambitious recruitment targets, an agrifood market leader decided to revisit its EVP approach.
+An agrifood market leader case study [EVP definition and monitoring] → due to fast growth and ambitious recruitment targets, an agrifood market leader decided to revisit its EVP approach.
 Following a comprehensive desk research phase, a qualitative study was launched in 8 countries amongst both internal audiences (i.e. new hires, tenured employees and managers) and external audiences (i.e. young professionals in commercial and operations/engineering roles).
 A total of 60 focus groups were conducted by Ipsos in North and South America, Europe and Asia over a period of 1 month.

 [EVENT] The Future of Financial Relationships: Customer Connection in a Digital Age

 October 3 - This event will examine the dramatic impact of new technology and thinking on how consumers and financial brands interact.
 We will explore how providers, both emerging and traditional, can build ‘emotional’ engagement with their customers in an environment increasingly dominated by digital interactions.